PreschoolKindergartenFirst Grade

 Why Bumping, Bouncing, and Falling Are the Best Brain Builders

 Hey there, parents!
 Let’s get real for a sec.
 We’ve all had that moment at the playground when our kid goes a little wild-bumping into things, spinning until they’re dizzy, or just generally being a human wrecking ball.
-Our first instinct is to say, “Slow down!” or “Be careful!”
-But what if that 'wild behavior is exactly what their brain needs?
-At Whizki Learning, we know that the most powerful learning isn’t quiet and still; it's loud, messy, and full of motion.
-The best kind of screen-free learning often looks like pure chaos.
+And yes, the first instinct is to say, “Slow down!” or “Be careful!”
+That urge makes sense.
+You want them safe, and you want the chaos to stop.

 This guide is your permission slip to embrace the chaos.
-We’re going to talk about two big, fancy words-proprioception and vestibular sense-and I’ll break down why they’re the secret sauce for everything from better focus to improved coordination.
-Let's get moving!
+We’re going to talk about two big, fancy words, proprioception and vestibular sense, and I’ll break down why they’re the secret sauce for everything from better focus to improved coordination.
+Let’s get moving!

 Chapter 1: The 'Where Am I?'
 Sense (Proprioception)